 - Your local government has conducted or plans to conduct and publish survey research on Internet access and use by your residents.

 - Your local government directly funds community digital inclusion programming.

 - Your local government is taking steps to increase affordability of home broadband service.

-We invite any local government that fits one or more of these indicators to apply to be a 2020 Digital Inclusion Trailblazer.
-The application form provides a check list and documentation requirement for each indicator.
+We invite any other local government that fits one or more of these indicators to apply to be a 2021 Digital Inclusion Trailblazer.